Adnan-Hacker/git-practice/README.md

 # git-practice
-My first GitHub repository for learning for learning Git and GitHub.
+My first GitHub repository for learning Git and GitHub.